Dricalucia/Dricalucia/README.md

 <div>

 ### Hi there 👋 I'm Adriana, be very welcome 🌎
 📚 I'm a student Computer Science at Cesar School.
-I'm learning Python and Data Analytics.
+I'm learning Python, Java, Data Analytics and Project.
 I'm looking for an opportunity to grow.

 ##
 ### 👩‍💻 Tecnologies / Tools :